 Calculate your waist to hip ratio for men or women using the waist to hip ratio calculator and compare your results against the chart below.
 The values vary be gender so make sure to check your result against the appropriate column.

-The waist to hip ratio is an important factor in determining your general health and risk of developing cardiovascular related diseases.
-Doctors use the waist to hip ratio as a way to measure the body fat distribution in the abdomen and hips.
+The WTH ratio is an important factor in determining your general health and risk of developing cardiovascular related diseases.
+Doctors use the ratio as a way to measure the body fat distribution in the abdomen and hips.

-Waist to hip ratio is a formula used to measure how much fat is being stored in the abdomen and how much is stored in the hips and legs.
+The ratio is calculated from a formula, which measures how much fat is being stored in the abdomen and how much is stored in the hips and legs.
 It is generally expressed as a decimal with a value of less than 1 in healthy individuals.

 The waist to hip formula can be written as: